samunit/tappinator/README.md

 ## Get the local code up and running

-Note: to be able to run the post install script you must run nom install in an elevated command prompt.
+Note: to be able to run the npm post install script you must run `npm install` in an elevated command prompt.
 Either start Powershell as administrator (Windows) or use sudo (Mac/Linux).

 1. Clone the repo
 2. `cd repo-folder`